lenaindelaforetmagique/Boids/README.md

 ### Touch
   - same as Mouse
-  - use more finger to zoom in/out or translate
+  - use several fingers to zoom in/out or translate

 ### Keyboard
   - press CTRL to activate Obstacles creator